What Is Ligature-Resistant Furniture? And What Actually Counts?

 -

-Work with Specialists: Choose vendors who focus specifically on behavioral health and correctional environments.
+Work with vendors specializing in behavioral health and corrections

 -